yonas-fsaha/qr-code-component-main/README.md

 ## The challenge

-Your challenge is to build out this QR code component
+Your challenge is to build out this